Hollywood Executive Assistant

 Amber

-Asked by Amber over 7 years ago
+Asked by Amber almost 8 years ago

 I am currently being considered for a "Sr. Asst to Mgmt", supporting a Pres/CEO at a large well known Financial company.
 I was told I was the top candidate.
 What are some questions I might ask the Pres/CEO himself when I interview with him?

-Asked by Marabelle over 10 years ago
+Asked by Marabelle about 11 years ago

 Can you tell us about a notable problem you've experienced trying to get something done, or a conflict of some sort that you solved?
 It's really interesting to know in detail about some of your experiences.
 Thanks for this column/your blog.
 Very insp

-Asked by Jessica about 9 years ago
+Asked by Jessica over 9 years ago

 Hi there...